hhannine/superpaper/README.md

 if support for your system of choice is not built-in.

+*KDE and XFCE work most reliably with monitors in a single horizontal row: some configurations with 3 or more displays in a complex/non-row setup can have issues with spanning.

 ### Features
 - Set a single image across all displays
 - Set different image on every display
-- Pixel per inch correction: span an image flawlessly across displays of different shapes and sizes!
+- Pixel per inch correction*: span an image flawlessly across displays of different shapes and sizes!
-- Bezel correction
+- Bezel correction*
 - Manual pixel offsets for fine-tuning
 - Slideshow with configurable file order from local sources
 - Command-line interface
 - Tray applet for slideshow control
 - Hotkey support for easy slideshow control (Only Linux and Windows)

+Span single image and set multiple image modes should work on most multi monitors arrangements.

-A single horizontal row of monitors is supported at this time.
+*For PPI and bezel corrections only a single _horizontal row of monitors_ is supported at this time.
 Monitors can be in portrait.
-By default Superpaper assumes that your displays' center points are on a horizontal line, if they are not you can adjust the wallpaper using the manual offset.
+For PPI correction Superpaper assumes that your displays' physical center points are on a horizontal line, if they are not you can adjust the wallpaper using the manual offset.

 In the above banner shot you can see the PPI and bezel corrections in action.

 ## Installation

+### A. Portable releases
+For Windows there are portable stand-alone packages available under releases.
+These should work on a download-and-run basis without additional requirements.
+Look for the executable "superpaper.exe".

+Standalone packages for Linux and Mac OS X are unfortunately unavailable at this time, but you may look at the alternative way to run Superpaper.

+### B. Run the script

 You may either clone the repository or just download the script, examples and resources, and run the script.
 However you then need to take care of its dependencies.